Situation awareness: Subjective measures

 Subjective measures directly assess SA by asking individuals to rate their own or the observed SA of individuals on an anchored scale (e.g., participant situation awareness questionnaire; the situation awareness rating technique).
 Subjective measures of SA are attractive in that they are relatively straightforward and easy to administer.
 However, several limitations should be noted.
 Individuals making subjective assessments of their own SA are often unaware of information they do not know (the unknown unknowns).
 Subjective measures also tend to be global in nature, and, as such, do not fully exploit the multivariate nature of SA to provide the detailed diagnostics available with objective measures.
 Nevertheless, self-ratings may be useful in that they can provide an assessment of operators' degree of confidence in their SA and their own performance.
 Measuring how SA is perceived by the operator may provide information as important as the operator's actual SA, since errors in perceived SA quality (over-confidence or under-confidence in SA) may have just as harmful an effect on an individual's or team's decision-making as errors in their actual SA.

 Subjective estimates of an individual's SA may also be made by experienced observers (e.g., peers, commanders, or trained external experts).
 These observer ratings may be somewhat superior to self-ratings of SA because more information about the true state of the environment is usually available to the observer than to the operator, who may be focused on performing the task (i.e., trained observers may have more complete knowledge of the situation).
 However, observers have only limited knowledge about the operator's concept of the situation and cannot have complete insight into the mental state of the individual being evaluated.
-Thus, observers are forced to rely more on operators' observable actions and verbalizations in order to infer their level of SA.
+Thus, observers are forced to rely more on operators' observable actions and verbalizations to infer their level of SA.
 In this case, such actions and verbalizations are best assessed using performance and behavioral measures of SA, as described next.